Ottoman miniature: Emergence of Imperial Style

+Two miniaturists aided in this development, Nakkaş Osman, and Matrakçı Nasuh.
+Nakkaş Osman seems to have exemplified the Ottoman visual language of miniature in the mid 1500s, which was characterized by a move away from Italian visual style towards the East.
 Matrakçı Nasuh was a famous miniature painter during the reigns of Selim I and Suleyman the Magnificent.
-He created a new painting genre called topographic painting.
+In his work on Beyan-i Menazil-i Sefer-i Irakeyn-i Sultan Suleyman (Description of the stages of the campaign of Sultan Suleyman in the two Iraqs), c.
+1537 (Istanbul University Library 5967), he created a new painting genre called topographic painting.
 He painted cities, ports, and castles without any human figures and combined scenes observed from different viewpoints in one picture.